dib-lab/2023-april-pig-paradigm-meeting/docs/index.md

 If you are presenting a poster, please see [the poster session guidelines](poster-guidelines.pdf).

+## ESTA information

+The following information might be useful for those who are applying to enter the US under the Visa Waiver Program via ESTA.

+* Local contact name: C. Titus Brown
+* Address: 1 Shields Ave, Davis, CA 95616
+* Phone: 517-505-9237

+Please contact [Titus Brown](mailto:ctbrown@ucdavis.edu) if you need an invitation letter (e.g. if you are not doing ESTA or a similarly streamlined visa process).
+Please include your full legal name, passport number, date of birth, and place of birth.

 ## Draft Agenda

 ### Day 1: Tuesday, April 18